edkolev/promptline.vim/README.md

 I think the shell's prompt should be as fast as possible, without being slowed by an external process.
 The only external process, spawned by promptline-generated prompt, is used to get VCS branch (i.e. `git`)

+## Known Issues

+- zsh empty whitespace on right prompt

+  Up until version 5.0.5, zsh had a hard-coded space at the end of the right prompt.
+To remove the extra space, install zsh 5.0. (or later) and set `ZLE_RPROMPT_INDENT=1` in zshrc.

 ## License

 MIT License.
 Copyright (c) 2013 Evgeni Kolev.